caue-paiva/educa_gpt_publico/README.md

 # Using the project

-A currently  functional (but without the user performance tracker) version of the application is available at this [link](https://intellectia.vercel.app/) the back-end of this web aplication is run with the **Heroku PaaS service**, using **containers and web-workers** for deployment of the Python code.
+A currently  functional (but without the user performance tracker) version of the application is available at this [link](https://intellectia.vercel.app/) the back-end of this web application is run with the **Heroku PaaS service**, using **containers and web-workers** for deployment of the Python code.

 This repo contains a local version of the project, using the Gradio UI library for a simple chat view and functionality